 This treatment was developed specifically for nocturnal enuresis.
-In the old method, two metal plates separated by a pad were placed under the sheets of the bed (the pad and bell method).
+In the old method, two metal plates separated by a pad were placed under a child’s bed sheets (the pad and bell method).
 If the child passed urine in his sleep, the pad became moist and its resistance fell, allowing electric contact between the metal plates, which are wired to a battery and a bell or buzzer.

 Eye movements and desensitization reprocessing

-Saccadic eye movements (side to side eye movements) are induced by making the patient follow the psychiatrist’s finger.
-It is claimed that this unusual component assists in the ‘processing’ of the cognitions associated with the traumatic events.
+- Saccadic eye movements (side to side eye movements) are induced by making the patient follow the psychiatrist’s finger.
+It is claimed that this unusual component assists in the ‘processing’ of the cognition associated with the traumatic events.